๐ต๐ญ Philippines visa for British citizens

 Philippines visa, the full picture

-That initial 30-day visa-free period is just a starting point.
-You can extend it at any Bureau of Immigration (BI) office.
-Most travellers do this in 30-day increments, up to a maximum of 36 months total stay.
-The fee for an extension is typically around PHP 3,000 to PHP 4,000, plus some smaller processing fees.
+That initial 30 days is just the starting point.
+Most remote workers will want to extend.
+You can apply for extensions at any Bureau of Immigration office.
+The first extension usually gets you another 30 days, and you can keep extending up to a total of 36 months.
+Each extension typically costs around PHP 3,000 to PHP 4,000โ , plus some processing fees.

 How other passports enter Philippines